 - The desktop app can be slow to connect

-BEST BUDGET OPTION:NordVPN is a great budget option It works well with all the major streaming services including BBC iPlayer and Netflix.
+STRONG ALL-ROUNDER:NordVPN is a good option It works well with all the major streaming services including BBC iPlayer and Netflix.
 Includes 30-day money back guarantee.

 Read our full NordVPN review.